JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 ![]({{ page.images | absolute_url | append: "/wavetable-synthesis-algorithm-diagram.png" }}){: alt="A DSP diagram of the wavetable synthesis algorithm" }
 _Figure 3.
 A diagram of the wavetable synthesis algorithm using index increment.
 After [2]._

 $k_\text{inc}[n]$ is the increment of the index into the wave table.
 It is denoted as a digital signal because in practice it can be changed on a sample-by-sample basis.
 It is directly dependent on the frequency of the played sound.
 If no sound is played $k_\text{inc}[n]$ is 0 and the `index` should be reset to 0.
-Alternatively, one could specify that if no sound is played this diagram is inactive (no values are supplied or taken from it).
+Alternatively, one could specify that if no sound is played this diagram is inactive (no signals are supplied to or taken from it).

-For each new output sample, index increment is added into the `index` variable stored in a 1-sample buffer (denoted by $z^{-1}$ as explained in the [article on delays]({% post_url 2021-04-01-identity-element-of-the-convolution %})).
+For each new output sample, index increment is added to the `index` variable stored in a single-sample buffer (denoted by $z^{-1}$ as explained in the [article on delays]({% post_url 2021-04-01-identity-element-of-the-convolution %})).
 This index is then "brought back" into the range of wavetable indices $[0, L)$ using the `fmod` operation.
 We still keep the fractional part of the index.

 Then, we perform the lookup into the wavetable.
-The lookup can be done using interpolation strategy of choice.
+The lookup can be done using an interpolation strategy of choice.

 Finally, we multiply the signal by a sample-dependent amplitude $A[n]$. $A[n]$ signal is called the *amplitude envelope*.
 It may be, for example, a constant, i.e., $A[n] = 1, \forall n \in \mathbb{Z}$.